menandmice/micetro_docs/guides/admin-manual/failover_management_windows.rst

 **To view failover relationships in Micetro**:

 1. On the **Admin** page, select :guilabel:`Service Management` in the upper-left corner.
 2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.
-3. Select the server you want to view, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the **Row (...)** menu.
+3. Select the server you want to view, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.
 4. The Failover Management window will show all relationships associated with the selected server.

 Creating Failover Relationships for Microsoft DHCP
 --------------------------------------------------
 Micetro manages failover relationships at both the scope and server levels.
 Scopes group IP addresses logically and help to manage failover efficiently.
 DHCP configurations can be customized per scope to suit the specific requirements of different network segments.

+When creating failover relationships for Microsoft DHCP servers, scopes are not added to the relationship at the time of creation.
+Instead, the scopes are added later by using the :guilabel:`Add scope to failover` action.

+**To create a failover relationship through the API**

 API supports creation using ``AddDHCPFailoverRelationship``.